Franklin - 603-934-1464 Laconia - 603-366-1070

 BEHAVIORAL HEALTH

-Ashley Douthart, LCMHC, is a Licensed Clinical Mental Health Counselor as well as the Behavioral Health Director at HealthFirst.
+Ashley Douthart, LCMHC, MLADC,is a Licensed Clinical Mental Health Counselor and the Behavioral Health Director at HealthFirst.
 She received her Bachelor of Arts degree in Psychology from Colby-Sawyer College.
-She then went on to receive her Master of Science in Clinical Mental Health Counseling from Walden University, while working full-time as a Socialization Coordinator for children with autism spectrum disorders.
-Ashley joined the Behavioral Health staff at HealthFirst as an intern in 2013 and then became a full-time employee after completing her Master’s Program in 2014.
-While she is credentialed and licensed to work with clients of all ages, she enjoys supporting children and adolescents, and helping those clients with substance abuse disorders find treatment and enter into recovery.
-Ashley is an active member of her community, serving on the Community Emergency Response Team (CERT), Disaster Behavioral Response Team (DBHRT), and the Systems of Care and Project Aware Community Management Teams.
-She is also a Period of Purple Crying educator for the NH Children’s Trust.
-Ashley developed and launched a successful school- based counseling program in both the Winnisquam and Franklin School Districts over the past 5 years and is passionate about helping those in the most need.
-Ashley is a mom of four young children, and enjoys spending time with family, Disney movies, Harry Potter, and Autumn!
+She then received her Master of Science in Clinical Mental Health Counseling from Walden University.
+Ashley joined the Behavioral Health staff at HealthFirst as an intern in 2013 and then became a full-time employee after completing her master’s program in 2014.
+While she is credentialed and licensed to work with clients of all ages, she enjoys supporting children and adolescents, and helping those clients with substance abuse disorders find treatment and enter recovery.
+Ashley is also nationally rostered in Child-Parent Psychotherapy (CPP), a therapeutic model designed to work with children and families who have been exposed to trauma.
+She is a Clinical Supervisor with the CPP Network and a Board Approved Clinical Supervisor with the State of NH.
+Ashley has developed and launched a successful school-based counseling program in five local school districts and is passionate about helping those in the most need.
+Her dream for behavioral health would be to create future programming for a school-based health center.

 (FRANKLIN & CHURCH ST.)

-Julianna Marone, LMFT, is a licensed marriage and family therapist.
+Julianna Slark, LMFT, is a licensed marriage and family therapist.
 She earned her bachelor’s degree in Psychology from Keene State College in 2013 and completed her master’s degree in Marriage and Family Therapy from Central Connecticut State University in 2016.
 Julianna has experience working with people of all ages and specializes in treating trauma, depression, grief, anxiety, and treating children whose parents are amidst separation or divorce.
 She is trained in Trauma-Focused Cognitive Behavior Therapy (TF-CBT) and Dialectical Behavior Therapy (DBT).
 Julianna has ample experience working with individuals and families who are having difficulties creating and maintaining positive and caring relationships.
-Julianna is a facilitator of the Child Impact Program in the State of New Hampshire and has extensive knowledge on tools to help co-parents work together to emotionally support their children living amidst separation or divorce.
 In Julianna’s spare time, she enjoys spending time with family, listening to music, singing in a women’s choir in Concord, NH, watching sunsets at the lake, and doing puzzles.

 (FRANKLIN & CHURCH ST.)